 Their goal for the workshop: help you create a beautifully designed dummy, finish one piece of final art, and experience creative breakthroughs.

 How to make good compositional choices for the greatest dramatic impact.

 Explore new media techniques.

 Learn an art director’s point of view of the publishing process.

 How to work with digital media.

-Ways to perfect your picture book dummy for submission.
+Ways to prepare your picture book dummy for final submission.